amd/ryzen-ai-documentation/docs/modelrun.rst

 ONNX Runtime with Vitis AI Execution Provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After the model is quantized, it can be deployed by the ONNX Runtime by utilizing C++ or Python APIs using Vitis AI Execution Provider for the inference session:
+After the model is quantized, it can be deployed with ONNX Runtime by utilizing C++ or Python APIs using Vitis AI Execution Provider (VAI EP) for the inference session:

 .. code-block::